Ludeme/LudiiAICompetition/README.md

 ## Important Dates
 - 28 May 2021: Submission deadline for Competition Papers at IEEE CoG 2021: http://ieee-cog.org/2021/cfp  (note that papers about entries to this competition are eligible).
 - 27 July 2021: Early submission deadline for agents (we will test agents submitted prior to this date and notify you of any technical issues encountered).
+Agents can also be submitted before this date for additional testing.
 - 3 August 2021: Final submission deadline for agents.
 - 10 August 2021: Submission deadline for short summary about algorithms / techniques used by the agent.
 - 17-20 August 2021: IEEE CoG 2021 + Announcements of results.